-Air India promotes Arvind Kathpalia as regional director (north)
+Air India pilot, who failed alcohol tests, appointed as regional director

 New Delhi, Apr 30: Air India promotes Arvind Kathpalia, who failed pre-flight alcohol tests last year, as regional director (north).